Forecasting and Backtesting Gradient Allocations of Expected Shortfall

-\emph{Compositional regression model based on score minimization (CR.OPT)}: This is the proposed model described in Section~\ref{sec:proposed:model}.
+\emph{Compositional regression model based on score optimization (CR.OPT)}: This is the proposed model described in Section~\ref{sec:proposed:model}.
 For the dynamics of total VaR and total ES, we use the same estimates used in CR.LSE.
 We choose $\bm{w}_1=\operatorname{C}\left(\widehat{ESC}_1^{\text{EL}}\right)$ for the initial allocation weight.
 When optimizing~\eqref{eq:theta:score}, we use the vector of parameters estimated in CR.LSE as the initial value.